peterhry/peterhrynkow.com/_posts/2014-09-07-using-svg-to-shrink-your-pngs.markdown

 ---
 layout: post
-title:  "🔥 Using SVG to Shrink Your PNGs"
+title:  "Using SVG to Shrink Your PNGs"
 date:   2014-09-07 00:00:00
 categories: [performance]
+icon: 🔥
 permalink: how-to-compress-a-png-like-a-jpeg/
 ---